Skip to main content

 Resources

-Omega2 datasheet
+Omega2 Datasheet

-Processor datasheet
+Processor Datasheet

-For details on the Omega2's processor, see the datasheet on our GitHub site: https://github.com/OnionIoT/Onion-Docs/raw/master/Omega2/MT7688_Datasheet_v1_4.pdf
+For details on the Omega2's processor, see the datasheet on GitHub: https://github.com/OnionIoT/Onion-Docs/raw/master/Omega2/MT7688_Datasheet_v1_4.pdf

-Operating system
+Operating System

 Both the Omega2 and Omega2+ run the OpenWRT Linux operating system.
 OpenWRT is great for embedded Linux and networking applications.
 It includes the OPKG package manager.
 With OPKG you can download and install a variety of packages to extend the functionality of your device.